 A main reason is the general improvement in quality, primarily brought about by new processing knowledge.
 But, despite this, there is still a long way to go before gluten-free bread has comparable sensory properties to standard bread.
 Gluten, it had turned out, is a particularly difficult ingredient to replace.

 A protein composite in wheat and related grains such as rye, gluten is responsible for forming the elastic network that holds bread dough together, binding water and air to secure volume and crumb structure.
 If gluten is simply taken out, the dough mix has no structure or handling properties, resulting in a very compact bread that rapidly goes stale.

 Efforts to substitute gluten have taken us bakers down very difficult routes.
 Everyone has their own approach, employing all kinds of flours and starches, hydrocolloids, fibers, proteins, leveling agents and other ingredients, often in very complicated recipes.
 Not surprisingly, there is a huge variation in the quality of the final bread.

-Our work with gluten-free formulations at DuPont has focused on screening flours and starches and testing hydrocolloids.
+Our work with gluten-free formulations at Nutrition & Biosciences has focused on screening flours and starches and testing hydrocolloids.
 What we are looking for is a good gluten-free system that performs well in a simple test recipe.

 Flour and starch screening

 One of our initial studies tested the specific baking potential of flours and starches in a recipe optimized with 15% added gluten and an improver system.
 By testing with gluten in the first instance, we established the baseline quality that we are now trying to match with a gluten alternative.

 The screening process revealed that gluten-free wheat starch gave the best result, providing the basis for further tests with varying doses of hydrocolloids, emulsifiers, proteins, enzymes and fats and oils.